jiweigang1/janito/docs/reference/azure-openai.md

 # Using Azure OpenAI with Janito

-Janito supports models hosted on Azure OpenAI in addition to OpenAI-compatible and OpenRouter endpoints.
+Janito supports models hosted on Azure OpenAI in addition to OpenAI-compatible endpoints.

 ## Configuration Steps